Aaiz-Am17/Aaiz-Am17/README.md

 🔍 **What I love working on:**

-- 🧠 Real-time computer vision with custom models (YOLO, MobileNetV2)
+- 🧠 A Smart Vision + Voice AR Navigation app as my FYP
 - 🎙 Voice-enabled and multimodal AI interfaces
 - 🚀 Turning ideas into complete, usable apps (Python + FastAPI + Streamlit + Flutter)